nawabahmadreshi/documentation/pages/getting-started/universal-app-links.md

 <!-- No advanced info except note on click-tracking -->
 {% else %}

-## Using a custom domain or subdomain

-### Custom SUBDOMAIN (go.branch.com)
-1. Create a CNAME for the subdomain and point it to `custom.bnc.lt`
-1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link) on the Branch dashboard, and find the **Link Domain** section.
-1. Type in your custom domain.
-1. Click the `Confirm` button.

-{% image src='/img/pages/getting-started/universal-app-links/domain-setting.png' 2-thirds center alt='successful custom subdomain configuration' %}

-### Custom ROOT domain (branch.com)

-1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link){:target="_blank"} on the Branch dashboard, and find the **Link Domain** section.
-1. Click `Use my own domain`.
-1. Enter your custom domain into the text box and click the `Confirm` button.
-1. Go to your DNS configuration for your custom domain, and update your nameserver records with the Branch-provided nameservers.

 ## Custom continueUserActivity configuration

 When users enter your app via a Universal Link, we check to see to see if the link URL contains `bnc.lt`.
 If so, `handledByBranch` will return `YES`.
 If not, `handledByBranch` will return `NO`.
 This allows us to explicitly confirm the incoming link is from Branch without making a server call.